 Stress acting on a body, when two equal and opposite pull forces are applied is known as Tensile Stress.
-Tensile Stress results in an overall increase in length and decrease in the cross section area of the body.
+Tensile Stress results in an overall increase in length and decrease in the cross-section area of the body.

 2) Shear Stress

 Stress acting on a body when two equal and opposite forces across different lines of action are applied is known as shear stress.
-The shear stress acts tangential to the area of the body and results in angular deformation that is measured as angle.
+The shear stress acts tangential to the area of the body and results in angular deformation that is measured as an angle.